CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * co-ordinate the creation of the security concept, the emergency preparedness concept and other sub-concepts and system security policies, as well as adopting further information security policies and regulations;
 * prepare the implementation plan for the security measures and initiate and verify their implementation,
 * to report to the management level and the IS management team on the status quo of information security,
-* coordinate security-related projects and ensure the flow of information between area IT, project and IT system security officers,
+* coordinate security-related projects and ensure the flow of information between area IT, project and IT system security officers
 * to investigate security-related incidents as well
 * To initiate and control awareness-raising and training on information security.
 The Information Security Officer must be involved in all major projects that have a significant impact on information processing, as well as in the introduction of new applications and IT systems, to ensure that security-relevant aspects are adequately addressed.
 These include z.
 For example, the procurement of IT systems or the design of IT-based business processes.

-The Information Security Officer must be able to report directly to the senior management if necessary.
+The Information Security Officer must have the opportunity to report directly to senior management when needed.
 To ensure this, it is advisable to set up this role as a staff unit.
 In small institutions, the function of information security officer can also be performed by a qualified employee, among other tasks.
 The decisive factor is that the information security officer is given sufficient time for his tasks.
 Especially when setting up the security process for the first time, sufficient time resources must be planned for this purpose.
 Also, when planning the information security organization, a qualified representative of the information security officer must be named.

 ** Information Security Officer Selection **